The Truth about Bubble Wrap Window Insulation (Surprising New Data)

 Bubble wrap will instantly increase the insulation R-value (resistance to heat flow) of your windows by a factor of 1 (one).

-It is a solid radiant barrier for the cold air, especially on a single glazed window.
+It is a solid on a .

 During the winter, some extra bubble wrap can effectively protect your home or greenhouse against the cold penetrating inside and prevent heat transfer out.